ravendb/docs/Articles/Raven.Documentation.Articles/articles/nosql-database-on-black-friday-ravendb-document-database.markdown

 <br/>

-From Thanksgiving to New Year’s, the stakes couldn’t be higher.
+From Thanksgiving to New Year's, the stakes couldn't be higher.
 Relying solely on database technology that came out with disco is a huge risk.
 Adding a layer of NoSQL, especially a database that is also ACID, maximizes the ability of your database environment to handle large spikes in traffic and to provide the best service to all your users.

 Just 500 milliseconds of web delay can cost you 5% of your projected sales.
 Performance is the new function.
 If it takes too long for your database to ferry information back and forth to your user, the user will abandon you.
 25% of online sales fall through due to poor performance.
-That’s just half the cost.
+That's just half the cost.
 Poor performance is a customer service issue.
 It takes 6 times more money to retain a dissatisfied customer than to get a new one.

 ## The Limits of the Disco Database